Where to Stay in Japan: Best Areas and Accommodation for Every Travel Style (2026)

 a.o.mi’s insider note

-Most first-time visitors to Osaka stay in Namba and it's the right call — the food alone within walking distance is worth it.
-But don't miss the area around Hozenji Yokocho, a small lantern-lit alley tucked behind the Dotonbori crowds.
-It's one of those Osaka experiences that feels like a genuine discovery, even though it's always been there.
+Most first-time visitors stay in Namba and it's the right call.
+But don't miss Hozenji Yokocho — a small lantern-lit alley tucked behind the Dotonbori crowds.
+It's one of those Osaka experiences that feels like a genuine discovery.

 Where to Stay in Hakone: Ryokans, Hot Springs and Mt Fuji Views

 Hakone is one of the most popular day trips from Tokyo — but staying overnight transforms the experience entirely.
-A ryokan stay in Hakone with an outdoor onsen, kaiseki dinner and views toward Mt Fuji is one of the most memorable things you can do in Japan, and it's far more accessible than most first-time visitors expect.
+A ryokan stay in Hakone with an outdoor onsen, kaiseki dinner and views toward Mt Fuji is one of the most memorable things you can do in Japan.
+For what a ryokan costs, see our Japan trip cost guide.
+For the best time to visit Hakone, see our seasonal guide.

 Ryokan Stay — The Hakone Experience